 You GUYS, there have been some very exciting sock developments chez felinity in the last week.

 Firstly, I’ve finished the Borage socks (proper post to come).
-This is a pairs where I’m not entirely sure if I love them, now that they’re done, but they are certainly soft and comfortable.
+This is a pair where I’m not entirely sure if I love them, now that they’re done, but they are certainly soft and comfortable.

 And then, an intriguing parcel arrived in the post…

 Excitingly for me, it was full of this.

 This is one of those times that my camera phone just can’t capture colour properly – believe me when I say that this red is basically the reddest of all the reddiest reds you’ve ever, ever seen.
 A study in scarlet.
 A ring of rubies.
 Vermillion.
 Proper shout in your face cardinal crimson.